 Okay, so what?
 Perhaps you're thinking your firm already does a good job delivering the projects your clients need.
 What's the added benefit of delving deeper into the purpose of the project when the client's not asking you to?
 Here are a few reasons why I think it's important:

-Research confirms that when they have a clear sense of purpose.
+Recognizing the why behind your work inspires better performance.
+Research confirms that employee engagement and performance improves when they have a clear sense of purpose.
 They want to know not only what to do, but why they are doing it.
 This is particularly true of younger workers.
 When you fail to adequately uncover the why behind your projects and communicate it to your staff, you miss a golden opportunity to draw out their best efforts.

 Sinek says that most companies start with defining what they do, then how they do it.
 Many never really get to the why.
 The best companies, by contrast, start with the why, which better informs the how and what.
 They are why-driven companies.